Natural gas water heater rebates – income qualified

 - Complete the income-qualified rebate application and include a copy of the paid invoice showing details of all work performed, including the purchase date, make and model number, the installation permit number and the gas contractor’s Technical Safety BC licence number.
 See a sample invoice for water heaters for specific requirements.

-- Email or mail your completed application and copies of supporting documents, including your proof of income, within six months of the installation date to:
+- Submit your completed application and copies of supporting documents, including your proof of income, within 1 year of the installation date.

 How do I show proof of income?